adityaraj5200/Spring-interview-QAs/Spring Questions.md

 ---

-## Q.52: What is @PreDestroy?
+## Q.49: What is @PreDestroy?
-**Answer:** Marks a method to be executed before the bean is destroyed.
+Marks a method to be executed before the bean is destroyed.
 It's used for cleanup logic.

 **Example:**
 ```java